PapaTutuWawa/moxxmpp/README.md

 the development shell provided by the NixOS Flake, ensure that `ANDROID_HOME` and `ANDROID_AVD_HOME` are pointing to the correct directories.

+## Examples

+This repository contains 2 types of examples:

+- `example_flutter`: An example of using moxxmpp using Flutter
+- `examples_dart`: A collection of pure Dart examples for showing different aspects of moxxmpp

+For more information, see the respective README files.

 ## License

 See `./LICENSE`.